 Bridging Cultures: 24 Hours in Mostar Travel Itinerary

-On the forefront of the Yugoslavian Civil War, Bosnia had a bad rep in the 90’s as one of the most treacherous territories in the world.
-While I was too young to remember, people like my parents who saw the horrors broadcasted onto their TV screens at home still held the same war-torn impression for the country.
+On the forefront of the Yugoslavian Civil War, Bosnia & Herzegovina had a bad rep in the 90’s as one of the most treacherous areas in the entire world.
+While I was too young to remember, people like my parents saw the horrors broadcasted back in the day and many still hold the same war-torn impression for the country.
 To make matters worse for my poor parents who still aren’t sure how they raised such a wanderlust daughter, my initial visit to Bosnia was during my first trip abroad and subsequently, my first time traveling solo*.

 PRICE POINT: 2/5